 Flight Instruction Building

-The hangar and office complex was occupied in August, 1989, and dedicated in September of 1990.
+The hangar and office complex was occupied in August of 1989, and dedicated in September of 1990.
 This 27,500-square-foot facility is located at the Cleveland City Airport.
 The complex serves as the center for housing the instructional airplanes, and it provides offices and meeting space for flight instruction conferences.

 A Brief History